lamhq/tech-notes/pages/devops/aws/4-storage/3-file-storage/1-overview.md

 ## File Storage

-In file storage, multiple clients (such as users, applications, servers, and so on) can access data that is stored in shared file folders.
+In file storage, multiple clients can access data that is stored in shared file folders.

 You place your files in a tree-like hierarchy that consists of folders and subfolders.